benjaminleroy/ggDiagnose/README.md

+---
+output:
+  html_document: default
+  pdf_document: default
+---
 # ggDiagnose

-## Philosophy and Purpose

-This package started with the idea that one should be able to quickly be able to create `ggplot` based graphics for diagnostics of basic models similar to that of the base `plot` functionality (like `plot.lm`, `plot.gam`, etc).
-But it's purpose quickly expanded into a tool for data scientists to quickly make pretty `ggplot` diagnostic graphics combined with providing students and data scientists the data frames to create modifications of the graphics and more.

-We hope that this package can help introductory `R` coding and data science in `R` classes would start with `ggplot2` based graphics and `tidyverse` based syntax (or at least also include presentation of `tidyverse` tools especially `mutate`, `group_by/summarize`, `pull/select`, `melt`, and `dcast`).

-We note that the "creation of desired data frame" follows along the ideas of the `broom` package.
-If we can use the `broom` version we will, but otherwise we're create a new function for our analysis.
+This package is geared towards Data Scientists, Students and the broader Statistics Coummunity who increasingly use `ggplot` and `tidyverse` tools to explore and visualize their data.
+In this package we provide functions that create `ggplot` based visualizations that can replace the base `plot` function to diagnose and visualize `R` objects.

+*For examples of visuals see the [example section](examples).*

-## Philosophical Package Setup
+## Structure

-The user of this package is encouraged to think of the package as consisting of only 3 functions.

-+ `ggDiagnose`
-+ `dfCompile`
-+ `ggVis`

-Each function will check the provided object (`x`) and assess whether there is a function that can work with that object.
+`ggDiagnose` consists of 3 major functions; `ggDiagnose`, `ggVis` and `dfCompile`.

-Both `ggDiagnose` and `ggVis` can be thought of as `ggplot` versions of `plot` but `ggDiagnose` is for models and `ggVis` is for other objects. `dfCompile` creates the main data frame used to create the graphics for the given object.
+The first 2, `ggDiagnose` and `ggVis` proivde `ggplot` graphics similar to what the base `plot` function would provide for the specific `R` objects. `ggDiagnose` does so for statistical model objects and `ggVis` does so for other objects.

+`dfCompile` provides the user with a data frame that could be used to create the `ggDiagnose` and/or `ggVis` graphics for that specific object (or at least the vast majority of the graphic/graphics).
+This function is similar to `broom`'s `augment` and `tidy` functions.

-## Installation:
+## Philosophy

+This package was developed to encourage more students (and Professor's teaching `R`) to work with `tidyverse` / `ggplot2` paradigm when learning Statistical Machine Learning tools.
+Additionally, it quickly became a focus to also tailor this package to data scientists, providing quick and quality `ggplot2` versions of diagnostic graphics for presentations and data scientists work flow.

+We include `dfCompile`, which is similar to `broom`'s `augment` and `tidy` functions to assist students and data scientistis in building graphics to their linking (either from the ground-up or updating provided graphics).
+In addition we hope that access to the "raw" data would encourage students to get a better understanding of what is going underneath the hood (in terms of `tidyverse` and `gglot2` paradigms).

+# Installation

+To install this function, just do the following:

 ```{r}
 library(devtools)
 devtools::install_github("benjaminleroy/ggDiagnose")
 ```

-This package **requires** very few packages and will tell you when you don't have the necessary additional packages depending upon what objects you're dealing with.

-## Thoughts on package development and request for contributions

-We hope that this continues to grow and add value to more and more individuals by continuing to expand the number of objects it is able to assess.

-### Commentary

-All `ggDiagnose` functions need an `x`,  `show_plot`, and `return` parameters. `x` is the object of interest, and the other 2 are logical values if the individual wishes to show the plot(s) and return the data frame that created the plot(s) and a list of plots / the plot object.

-All `dfCompile` functions need an `x` object, and should return a data frame that can help easily create most if not all of the graphic in `ggDiagnose` of `ggVis`.

-### Imports vs Suggest:
-Because this package will continue to grow and create diagnostics and visuals for more and more complicated objects we will only be requiring a limited number of objects and will be using the function `look_for_missing_packages` from `utilities.R` to see if additional packages are needed to download.
-See `ggDiagnose.lm`'s first couple of lines for recommended approach.
+This package **requires** very few packages; if depndencies are required for a specific object's functions, the user is prompted to install such packages.

+# Future of the Package

+This package was envisioned as a package that would naturally grow to meet the needs of the users.
+As such, please (1) feel free to create an issue to request `ggDiagnose`/`ggVis` functionality for `R` objects and (2) develop these missing modules and submit a merge request to improve the package.

-## TODO:
+# TODO:

-overarching:
+Overarching (when making new object functionality):

 - [ ] 1. check what broom does for each object.
 Document when broom doesn't create what we need for the visualizations.

 `ggDiagnose` (models):

 - [x] 1. lm, glm (from `stats` package): `ggDiagnose.lm`
-- [ ] 2.
+- [x] 2.
 Gam (from the original `gam` package - not `mgcv` - or at least not first round)
 - [x] 3. glmnet (from `glmnet` packages): `ggDiagnose.glmnet`, `ggDiagnose.cv.glmnet`
-    - [ ] plot.mrelnet, plot.multnet needed
+    - [ ] plot.mrelnet, plot.multnet needed?
 - [ ] 4. trees
 - [ ] 5. randomForest